tinyg210/shipment-list-demo/README.md

 $ export AWS_ACCESS_KEY_ID=[your_aws_access_key_id]
 $ export AWS_SECRET_ACCESS_KEY=[your_aws_secret_access_key_id]
 ```

+### Building the validator module

+Step into the `shipment-picture-lambda-validator` module and run `mvn clean package shade:shade`.
+This will create an uber-jar by packaging all its dependencies.
+We'll need this one in the next step.

+### Creating resources - running Terraform

-Make sure you have Terraform [installed](https://developer.hashicorp.com/terraform/downloads).
+Make sure you have Terraform [installed](https://developer.hashicorp.com/terraform/downloads).If you're
+not familiar or uncomfortable with Terraform, there's also a branch that uses only AWS cli to create resources.

 Under setup/terraform run:
 ```
 $ terraform init
 $ terraform plan
 ```
-once these 2 commands run successfully and no errors occur, it's time to run:
+Once these 2 commands run successfully and no errors occur, it's time to run:
 ```
-$ terraform apply --auto-approve
+$ terraform apply
 ```

-This should create the needed S3 bucket, the DynamoDB `shipment` table and populate it with some sample data.
+This should create the needed S3 bucket, the DynamoDB `shipment` table and populate it with some
+sample data, and the Lambda function that will help with picture validation.

+### Running the GUI

 Now `cd` into `src/main/shipment-list-frontend` and run `npm install` and `npm start`.
 This will spin up the React app that can be accessed on `localhost:3000`.